jtamboli07/BPMEWorkshop/forms_project.md

 We will use this form in the subsequent forms.
 This will make it easier as if the form changes in one place, all calling forms will be updated.

+## Next Steps:  Lets create a process to capture the dispute.
+We will be using the bom as well as the form we just created in the this process.

 //Lets start building the services business object model (_bom)
 //## Next Step: [Building the services business object model project](services_Bom_Project.md)